Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- In 50 games this season, Los Angeles and its opponents have gone over 228.5 combined points.
+- In 50 games this season, Los Angeles and its opponents have scored more than 228.5 total points.

-- Los Angeles has an average total of 233.8 in its contests this year, 5.3 more points than this matchup's over/under.
+- Los Angeles' matchups this year have an average total of 233.8, 5.3 more points than this game's over/under.

 - The Lakers' ATS record is 41-41-0 this season.